harliyhullah/Cybersecurity-Intelligence/README.md

 # Cybersecurity-Intelligence
-A Visual deep dive into global cybersecurity trends, threats and response strategies using Power BI
+A visual deep dive into global cybersecurity trends, threats and response strategies using Power BI

 ![](cybersecurity-concept-collage-design.jpg)